dieudonne-og/quick_med_box/README.md

 - Add a LICENSE file.
 - Set up a basic GitHub Actions workflow for CI.
 - Create a remote for you if you provide the repo name and permission to run commands locally.

+---

+If you'd like, I can also:

+- Add a LICENSE file (MIT/Apache/BSD) to this repo
+- Add continuous integration (GitHub Actions) to run `flutter analyze` and `flutter test`
+- Create a small CONTRIBUTING.md with contributor guidelines

+If you'd like a single short README variant for the Play Store / GitHub listing instead, tell me which sections to keep and I’ll make it concise.

 ## Repo created — push now (dieudonne‑og/quick_med_box)